parsiya/Hugo-Octopress/README.md

 ### Editor Plugins
 There are various editor plugins that create a table of contents in markdown using markdown links.
 This approach is self-contained and not reliant on the theme or the shortcode.
-There are varioud plugins that do this, I used the VS Code plugins [Markdown All in One][markdown-vscode-toc].
+I used the VS Code plugins [Markdown All in One][markdown-vscode-toc].

 [markdown-vscode-toc]: https://github.com/yzhang-gh/vscode-markdown#table-of-contents